Counterfactual Mean Embeddings: Introduction

-Learning an optimal policy by interacting directly with an environment is an important task, but can sometimes be prohibitive due to safety constraints.
-As a result, several works have attempted to leverage historical data collected using a logging policy in off-policy learning \citep{Atan18;DeepTreat,Kandasamy17:BatchRL}.
-Most methods rely on importance sampling \citep{Langford08:ES,Bottou13:Counterfactual,Swaminathan15:CRM}.
-When the logging policy is unknown, \citet{Strehl10:Explore} provides error bounds when it is learned from the data. \citet{Dudik11:DoublyRobust} uses a doubly robust estimator to reduce the variance of off-policy evaluation. \citet{Swaminathan15:CRM} presents a framework for policy learning called counterfactual risk minimization (CRM) based on empirical variance regularization.
-In this work, we also demonstrate the application of our estimator in policy evaluation.
+In many circumstances, evaluating and learning a policy by interacting directly with an environment may not be possible due to practical constraints (\eg, monetary costs, safety and ethics).
+As a result, several works have attempted to leverage historical data collected using a logging policy in off-policy evaluation and learning, \eg, \citet{Langford08:ES,Atan18;DeepTreat}.
+Most methods rely on importance weighting \citep{Langford08:ES,Bottou13:Counterfactual,Swaminathan15:CRM}. \citet{Dudik11:DoublyRobust} uses a doubly robust estimator to reduce the variance of off-policy evaluation. \citet{Swaminathan15:CRM} presents a framework for policy learning called counterfactual risk minimization (CRM) based on empirical variance regularization.
+In this work, we also demonstrate the application of our estimator in off-policy evaluation.

 \paragraph{Causal inference with kernel mean embeddings.}